 Note that UT-Dallas's International Education Fund Scholarships (IEFS) can be used to help defray costs for this exchange program.
-Applications are due in the Office of International Education on October 31, 2013, for Spring 2014 and May 23, 2014, for Fall 2014.
+Applications are due in the Office of International Education on November 15, 2014, for Spring 2015.

 ISU = The International Summer University (A Study-Abroad Option)

-See the description of the 2014 program at www.uni-marburg.de/isu.
-The summer study program (from 19 July to 16 August) offers:
+See the description of the 2015 program at www.uni-marburg.de/isu.
+The summer study program (July 18 - August 15) offers:

 - German language courses (all mornings).
 Students may start German language study or continue at their appropriate intermediate or advanced levels, but all participants must take a German course.

 - Seminars and lecture courses (in English or German) on current European and German political, economic, and cultural topics.
-Special emphasis is placed on the main topic: the European Union and, again this year, on the Arab Spring as well as peace and conflict in the Middle East.
+Special emphasis is placed on the main topic: Europe and the Middle East in Transition, with consideration of European Union, the Arab Spring, as well as peace and conflict in the Middle East.
 Undergraduate credits for these courses may be transferred into some UT-Dallas degree plans (with prior approval of advisers here).

 - An extensive cultural program, with weekend excursions, special evening lectures, parties, etc.